-The treatment options listed in Table A-1 utilize temperature (heat or cold) or chemicals to ensure that contaminants such as New Zealand mudsnails that may have been missed during the initial treatment will be killed.
+The treatment options listed in Table 1 utilize temperature (heat or cold) or chemicals to ensure that contaminants such as New Zealand mudsnails that may have been missed during the initial treatment will be killed.
 At this time, hot water or drying are the recommended treatments for large equipment such as boats and boat trailers.
-Additional information about hot water sources and treatment methods is provided in Figure A-1 on the next page.
+Additional information about hot water sources and treatment methods is provided below: